ainfatihahh/Face-Recognition-System/Project-Management-Plan/E. PROJECT_CLOSING.md

 1. Manage and lead the project team.
 2. Ensure project meet the dateline.
 3. Manage and give permission or approval for all project expenses of company.
-4. Making major corporate decisions
+4. Making major corporate decisions.